Buying flowers and plants

 If you do want to buy cut flowers choose locally-grown blooms, or organic flowers and plants.
 Organic plants and flowers are grown without using artificial pesticides and fertilisers.

 You can find organic pot plants at some garden centres, or by searching online.
 Organic cut flowers are also available - use the Soil Association link to find a list of organic growers.

 Choosing Fairtrade means supporting companies who treat their workers fairly.
 Fairtrade organisations also receive money to invest in social or environmental projects that help their communities.

 You can find Fairtrade flowers and plants in many High Street shops or by searching online.

 Buy flowers that are in season

 Buying flowers that are out of season often means they have been grown in heated greenhouses.
 This uses a lot of energy and natural resources like water.

 You can make less of an impact on the environment by choosing flowers that are in season in the place they are grown.
-Use the link below to search for plants and flowers that are in season in the UK.

 When peat is taken from peat bogs, carbon dioxide is released into the atmosphere and this contributes to climate change.
 Peat bogs also support a wide variety of animals and plants; taking peat can damage this environment.